 The BFF Challenge

 The BFF Challenge, is a capacity building programme organised within BFF.
 In 2018, the first Challenge was initiated in response to the need for public education about human-wildlife encounters in Singapore.
 Through seminars, workshops and field trips, the Challenge equipped participants with basal knowledge necessary to learn about and take action for these issues.
 This programme culminates with public outreach at the annual Festival of Biodiversity.
 Besides the annual BFF Challenge, fireside chats and other capacity-building workshops have also been organised for youth interested in learning more about biodiversity conservation in Singapore.

 To learn more about the Biodiversity Friends Forum, please click here.

 Since 2020, Biodiversity Friends Forum has been included in the NParks’ Youth@SGNature initiative, which brings together new and existing programmes that provide youth with platforms to engage with nature and motivate youths to be stewards for biodiversity conservation and greenery.
-The Youth Nature Explorer and Youth Stewards for Nature are two such programmes jointly presented by Biodiversity Friends Forum and the Green Friends Forum, which youth can participate in.
+The Youth Stewards for Nature is a programme jointly presented by Biodiversity Friends Forum and the Green Friends Forum, which youth can participate in.
 You may find out more about the programmes in their respective webpages.

 The Biodiversity Roundtable